igalita/angular2-advanced-routing/README.md

-#angular2 - Advanced Routing and Services
+# Advanced Routing and Services with Angular2

 <a href="https://angular.io/docs/ts/latest/api/">Angular2 Docs</a>